Start Your In-Home Personal Training Career

 Local doctor or healthcare practices are equally valuable as avenues for partnerships to reach potential clients.
 Many physicians’ groups offer physical therapy for patients.
 Physical therapy itself is outside of the scope of practice for a personal trainer, however, once a patient is released from a physical therapist’s care, they often need continuing training to heal and fully recover.
 If you have any knowledge of or certifications in sports medicine, Exercise Therapy, or Corrective Exercise, this is a great way to showcase yourself and have a steady stream of potential clients.

 As you begin to secure clients, focus on their results and really get to know them.
 Helping someone achieve their goals beyond just their training sessions means they are getting the results they wanted.
 They often come to you in confidence and rely on the relationship you build with them.
 The word-of-mouth marketing from a satisfied client breeds referrals.
 Referred leads convert into paying clients at a much higher rate than a cold lead would.
 Results also create a sense of obligation for a client to remain with you month after month.
 That repeat and reliable business is the foundation of a sometimes-unpredictable industry.

 The work you will put into growing a successful in-home personal training business will be worth its weight in future income and the job satisfaction you are sure to earn.
-The field of fitness can be time-consuming, but it is just as rewarding.
-Explore ISSA’s fitness trainer certification course to begin your new career.
+The field of fitness can be time-consuming, but getting educated doesn’t have to be—sign up for ISSA’s Online Coaching Certification for the fasted way to take your business online and start earning now!
 Enjoy the journey and it starts today!